rams3sh/cowin4all/README.md

  In this case, webhook service is exposed over internet through a secure tunnel provided by ngrok.

  This is helpful if you are trying to book for people who may be in remote places with internet availability and may not be very aware of technology and booking of vaccines.
-I was able to help couple of people in my native who were not well versed with technology with this setup.
+I was able to help couple of old people in my native who were not well versed with technology, with this setup.

 ~~~